CannaCareers is a collaboration between WOCC (Women of Color in Cannabis), THC Staffing, Quality Control Analytics and Joint Venture & Co.

 Live modules are hosted via Zoom; register below to attend and get your opportunity to ask questions and learn.
 Live webinars are recorded and will appear full-length along with any additional module materials in the .EDU section above.

 WOCC CannaCareer: Office Hours is the first initiative launched in November 2020 from our CannaCareers program.
-Currently, Office Hours are hosted by Cannabis staffing legend and owner of THC Staffing, Danielle Schumacher.
+Currently, Office Hours are hosted by Cannabis staffing experts Danielle Schumacher (THC Staffing) and Amber McDonald (a state vocational counselor with 5 years of experience).

-These 30min - 1hr long sessions provide participants the opportunity to update their resume for Cannabis job placement.
+These free 30min sessions provide participants the opportunity to update their resume for Cannabis job placement.

 Fill out the form using the link below and we will get back to you!